 Examination of the development of Southern society from European settlement through the Confederacy.
 Emphasis on evolution of slavery and political development; religious, intellectual and cultural life; slave life and resistance; gender and family relations; secession; and the legacy of Southern history.

 Alexis de Tocqueville wrote one of the most influential assessments ever written about politics and culture in the United States.
 Tocqueville traveled widely and his insights into religion, slavery, private association, democratic procedure, individualism, and the American mind and character have been recited and explored by legions of writers.
 This course will center on reading Tocqueville’s work to examine the strengths and weaknesses of the text.
 Prerequisite, One course in history.

 The geography of the continental United States seems like the result of inexorable sea-to-sea growth.
 This survey of environmental history of the American frontier aims to upset this inevitability and approach US expansion as the accumulation of foreign landscapes that Americans shaped into the United States.
 The course challenges the idea of a westward-moving frontier that disappeared in 1890, instead following it as it moved overseas, into popular culture, and even beyond the earth.
-Peter Simons.

 "Cracking India:" Historical and Literary Perspectives on Partition.

 Interdisciplinary seminar investigates the 1947 partition of British India into the independent nations of India and Pakistan from multiple perspectives and drawing on a variety of sources, including conventional and oral histories, memoirs, fiction and film.
 Focus on gender and class as well as religious differences.
 Prerequisite, an introductory course in either history or literature.